Chainie/getmi/README.md

 # GeTMI 🧠

-Generic Turing Machine Interpret (GeTMI) is used for running programs from turing machine family such as [BrainF**k](https://esolangs.org/wiki/Brainfuck) and other esoteric programming languages.
+Generic Turing Machine Interpreter (GeTMI) is used for running programs from turing machine family such as [BrainF**k](https://esolangs.org/wiki/Brainfuck) and other esoteric programming languages.
 Its goal is to be easily extensible with implementation of additional instructions and functionalities these languages requires.

 ## Version